Vivian Yeiser Laramore: Style

 She created the "quatern" form of poetry, a variation of the Kyrielle.
 This is a sixteen-line poem composed of four quatrain stanzas, where the first line of stanza 1 is repeated in each quatrain: the second line of stanza 2, the third line of stanza 3, and the fourth line of stanza 4.

 Laramore preferred contemporary poetry and disliked reading prose.
 She named Edna St. Vincent Millay, Sara Teasdale, Robert Frost, and Robinson Jeffers as poets she liked to read.
 Robert Frost said of her, "To me Florida will always be the poetry of Vivian Laramore Rader."

 Published works

+The poem "Keys" (also titled "Today") is one of her most widely-published.
+It often appeared in periodicals and self-help books.